-Alpine Canada currently has a maximum card quota of \$252,000.
-The card quota that is subject to change based on Sport Canada's AAP review that normally takes place after every Olympic/Paralympic Games.
+CSCT has a quota of 15 Senior Cards, which is currently equal to \$317,700.
+The card quota is subject to change based on Sport Canada's AAP review that normally takes place after every Olympic/Paralympic Games.
+Athletes will be informed of any changes to the quota and the anticipated impact of those changes.